 Participants in her past government grants seminars said the best parts were: "structure and layout of information…takeaway slides and notes – love the checklists!…information was concise and clear, well-presented…appreciated the crisp, realistic review of issues...substantial relevant experience of presenter with our regional organizations made this seminar best and most affordable of the available online and in-person grant seminars.”

 FIRST-TIME FEDERAL GRANT SEEKERS - Focuses on how to research, plan and develop program applications for federal discretionary grants especially for community-based nonprofit organizations.
-This seminar is presented by Katherine in cooperation with various organizations, most recently the Carnegie Library of Pittsburgh-Nonprofit Resource Center in September 2016.
-The topics have also been presented to agency grant teams followed by proposal coaching/editing for quick turnaround federal applications.
+This seminar is presented by Katherine in cooperation with various organizations including the Carnegie Library of Pittsburgh-Nonprofit Resource Center and Pittsburgh Mercy Health System.
+The topics have also been presented to internal agency grant teams followed by proposal coaching/editing for quick turnaround federal applications.

 Description: This one-day seminar provides information about the federal grant cycle and how to research, plan, write and submit program grant applications to federal government agencies.
 The seminar will introduce executives, project managers, development staff and grant proposal writers to the overall process and procedures for successful competitive applications.
 Participants should have prior experience with grants through training or experience.
 Takeaways include an Information Packet with print handouts: PowerPoint notes; sample awarded grant proposal; grant team work plan template; federal grant development checklist; and resource list.
 After the seminar, attendees are sent an electronic packet containing templates and tools to customize for use by their organization.

 Overview of Federal Grants Application and Review Process